WHO SHOULD ATTEND?

 Orfeo Music Festival offers German/Italian Language course, invites all participants to perform in Orfeo Festival Choir, take Music History and Theory courses as well as attend traditional annual Art Exhibition and Art/Drawing Course.

-2) If you are a performing student, you will receive a notification from us to email your Concert Repertoire Request in early spring.
+3) If you are a performing student, you will need to email your Concert Repertoire Request in early spring.

 3) Notifications of orchestral repertoire, soloists, and chamber music groups are e-mailed to each performing participant six or more weeks before the start of festival.
 All student concert appearances are subject to faculty approval and at the discretion of the festival organizers.
 Chamber music groups will start performances after several days of rehearsals.
 Everyone has to arrive with their parts learned and ready for rehearsal immediately.